 The Holland chicken is of two varieties: White and Barred.
 For the Barred variety, the hens are darker than the roosters in color.
 The standard rooster weighs about 4 kg, while the hen weighs 3 kg.
 Both sexes have clean and sturdy yellow legs and red earlobes.

-They are medium-sized and heart-shaped, owing to their fluffy tales.
-Like every other healthy chicken, the feet of a Holland chicken should point straight ahead and not inwards or be webbed.
+They are medium-sized and heart-shaped, owing to their fluffy tails.
+Like every other healthy chicken, the feet of a Holland chicken should point straight ahead and not inwards.
 There should be no swelling or open areas.
 The mouth shouldn’t be open either, except during mealtimes or when the chicken is crowing.

 Both the White and Barred varieties have red combs with six points.
 You can distinguish the varieties by their color.
 A healthy Holland chicken has clear and shiny eyes with neither swelling nor discharge.
 Its eyelids won’t show.
 Also, the nose is free from discharge.

 Either your chicken carries its wings close to the body or points them downward; the wings shouldn’t droop.
 If the wings are droopy or notice the loss of feathers with the skin in that area bare and sore, then the chicken isn’t healthy.

 The vent is another place to check when determining the health standard of your Holland chickens.
 Usually, it shouldn’t have any signs of inflammation or discoloration, and the feathers around it should be clean.
 It can get messy due to the feces that come out through it, but you should try to keep it clean as much as possible.

 Holland chickens are typically active during the day.
 If you notice your chicken is unusually lethargic and allows you to touch its body without resistance, it may be a sign of illness or distress.
 Typically, healthy chickens aren’t still during the day, nor can you easily handle them.
 If your Holland breed fails this standard, you should treat them.